Majorca Spain for First Time Visitors

-Another great way to see Majorca for first-time visitors is to take a boat tour of the island.
-You’ll have a different perspective of the island’s ruggedly charming shores from the water.
+One great way to see Majorca on your first-time visit is to take a boat tour of the island.
+You’ll have a different perspective of the island’s ruggedly, charming shores from the water.
 One boat tour I took was on the Sea Paradise.
-Admittedly, the day I toured, we all joked it was the ‘Boat tour from Hell’ as the seas were rough!
+Admittedly, the day I toured, we all joked it was the, ‘Boat tour from Hell’ as the seas were rough!
 It’s not always like that.
-There are many options to choose from and if you want, you can even snorkel or just sit back and enjoy the coastline views.
+There are many boat excursions to choose from and if you want, you can even snorkel or just sit back and enjoy the coastline views.

 Visit the smaller, authentic villages of Majorca

-While you have that rental car, head out to see the countryside.
+If you did rent a car, head out to see the Mallorca countryside.
 Majorca is very easy to drive and the views of the soaring mountains and cliff sides are breathtaking.
 You will come across ancient citadels, olive groves, luxury villas and multi-terraced terrain.
 But as I mentioned, some of the mountain roads can be narrow and one-lane.

 Visit the small village of Son Servera and the “Unfinished Church”

-Visit a winery on Majorca – Jose L. Ferrer Cellar and Bodega
+Visit a winery on Majorca, Spain – Jose L. Ferrer Cellar and Bodega

-You cannot head to Majorca as a first-time visitor and not hit a winery!
 The Jose L. Ferrer winery is located in Benissalem, and is one of the longest running wineries on Majorca!
 They’ve been in operation since 1931, and operate tours and tastings most days all year long.
 Check their website for opening hours.
 If you are looking for some things to visit in Mallorca, check out some of the wineries.

 You can choose from Traditional tastings with local accompaniments of cheeses and biscuits, to more elaborate, Premium tastings paired with breads with olive oil, tapas, finger food, savoury, fried, hot and sweet items.
 The tour guides give a thorough explanation of the winery’s history and the wine-making process.
-This is a great thing to do on Majorca for first-time visitors!
+These are some great things to do in Majorca for first time visitors!

 Visit the amazing Caves of Drach

-Make a stop at the Caves of Drach.
+You must visit the Caves of Drach while on Majorca.
 These are some super-cool caves with a horizontal descent of nearly 4000 feet!
-The Caves of Drach or Cuevas del Drach are in Porto Cristo on the east side of Majorca, and is quite a popular spot.
+The Caves of Drach or Cuevas del Drach are in Porto Cristo on the east side of Majorca, and are quite a popular spot.
 Once you reach the base inside there is a subterranean lake considered one of the largest lakes in the world.
 It’s hard to describe, but really awe-inspiring.
 Make sure to take a jacket as it gets cool and book tickets to the Caves of Drach in advance to save time.